Mikey-E/Ultimate-Tic-Tac-Toe/readme.txt

 Compile with the first line in cg.bat
 Run: ./uttt

+Advice: it's a good idea to right-click->properties and change the font and/or size of your windows command prompt so you aren't looking at a very tiny game board.

 RULES:
 Conquer 3 sectors just like in normal tic-tac-toe to achieve victory.
 Each sector is its own tic-tac-toe game.